 “No problem.
-Outta here in twenty minutes,” echoes Stan’s
+Outta here in twenty minutes,” echoes Stan’s voice.

 A few minutes earlier, Margaret seemed unspectacular.
 Dressed in a brown corduroy work suit, she appeared at the door like a banker demanding identification before a large withdrawal, but now she’s changed into tennis clothes before a light lunch of breakfast cereal, and the transformation bewilders Stan so much he bangs his head on the cabinet frame while rising to turn the water back on.